The Academy’s Board comprises the President, eight elected Fellows, the CEO and, from time to time, a Director elected by the Board.

 Dr Katherine Woodthorpe AO FTSE is one of Australia’s most influential people in innovation.
 She is also a Fellow of the Australian Institute of Company Directors and has been a Fellow of ATSE since 2015.
 In 2017, she received an Order of Australia for her ongoing service to research and technology innovation in Australia.

-She has been a professional director for over 20 years including as Chair of Natural Hazards Research Australia, the Antarctic Science Foundation and the HEARing Cooperative Research Centre.
+She has been a professional director for over 20 years including as Chair of the Great Barrier Reef Foundation, Natural Hazards Research Australia, the Antarctic Science Foundation and the HEARing Cooperative Research Centre.
 She has been a Director of the Olivia Newton-John Cancer Research Institute, Bioplatforms Australia (NCRIS), the Australian Renewable Energy Agency, Vast Solar, and listed companies Sirtex and Anteotech.
 She previously chaired the National Climate Science Advisory Committee and currently chairs the Government’s “Vision 2040” committee reviewing the strategy for investment in medical research for the next two decades.

 Professor Doreen Thomas AM FTSE

 Vice President Membership

 Professor Emeritus Thomas was Head of the School of Electrical, Mechanical and Infrastructure Engineering at the University of Melbourne, and Associate Dean Research and Research Training and Adjunct Professor in the School of Mathematics and Statistics.